Acting Navy Secretary Lashes Out On Virus-Plagued Ship At Commander He Fired

 "I have not listened to a recording of my remarks since speaking to the crew so I cannot verify if the transcript is accurate.
 The spoken words were from the heart, and meant for them," he wrote in a message emailed by the Pentagon's press operation.
 "I stand by every word I said, even, regrettably any profanity that may have been used for emphasis."

+Trump said Crozier should not have sent the letter.
+"It shows weakness," he said, calling it unfair to the families of the warship's crew.

+"His career prior to that was very good," Trump said of Crozier.
+"I don't want to destroy somebody for having a bad day."

 Crozier could not be reached for comment.
-On Sunday, The New York Times reported that friends said the captain had tested positive for coronavirus and was "sitting alone in the 'distinguished visitors quarters' on Naval Base Guam, battling a coronavirus infection."
+On Sunday, The New York Times reported that friends said the captain had tested positive for the coronavirus and was "sitting alone in the 'distinguished visitors quarters' on Naval Base Guam, battling a coronavirus infection."

 Meanwhile, a U.S. Navy blog reported on Monday that efforts continue toward a goal of testing 100% of the Roosevelt's crew of 4,865.

-"As of today, 61% of the USS Theodore Roosevelt crew have been tested for COVID-19, with 173 positive cases so far," the website noted.
+"As of today, 61% of the USS Theodore Roosevelt crew have been tested for COVID-19, with 173 positive cases so far," the blog noted.
 "Additionally, 1,999 Sailors have moved ashore.
 As testing continues, the ship will keep enough Sailors on board to sustain essential services and sanitize the ship in port.
 There have been zero hospitalizations."